 For the remainder of the pregnancy, my husband was a new man.
 He couldn’t keep his hands off my bulging belly, couldn’t stop prodding the toes just beneath my stretched-out skin, and couldn’t stop smiling as we dreamed about the child that would soon fill our empty crib.

+When Elizabeth Grace arrived three weeks later, her Daddy’s smile ignited the room.
 As our first day in the hospital drew to a close, I savored the sight of my husband tenderly rocking his new daughter to sleep in the dark wooden chair beside my bed.
+And I asked him about the change that had taken place in those weeks just before our baby girl’s birth.
+“What happened to finally get you excited about this baby’s arrival?”
+I asked, quietly.

+My husband smiled and said, “I guess it was that little slip of paper.”
+He looked at me almost sheepishly and admitted, “Once I knew we were having a little girl, I began to call her by name.”
 He glanced down at the tiny pink bundle in his arms and shrugged his shoulders.
 “I guess that’s what finally made her seem real to me.”

-In her 1000 Gifts Devotional book, Ann Voskamp muses, “Maybe I don’t know they are gifts, really, until I write them down and see what they look like.”
+In her 1000 Gifts Devotional book, Ann Voskamp muses,“Maybe I don’t know they are gifts, really, until I write them down and see what they look like.”

 I might not have understood her logic if it hadn’t been for a yellow post-it note and a transformed husband over twelve years ago.